Angry Birds (Windows)

 First-Time Use Screen

 This screen (found in "data\images\pc" of the game's directory) is what would've appeared when the player clicked on the Mighty Eagle icon (in the main menu, or the Power-Up Shop).
 The roll of film with the Mighty Eagle's eye led to this video.

 Feathers and Unused Title

-Most noticeably in this sheet is what appears to be the original name for the PC version, "Angry Birds HD".
-It was probably removed because the iPad version is called Angry Birds HD, so this may have also been a leftover from that.
+Notable in this sheet is what appears to be the original name for the PC version, "Angry Birds HD".
+However, the iPad version is called Angry Birds HD, so this may have also been a leftover from that.

 The large feathers below it are the rankings that replace the stars when using the Mighty Eagle.
 For how much of the stage is destroyed by the Mighty Eagle, the black feather transitions to the colored feather by percentages.
 The small feathers on the right are for the menus.
 During level selection, the black feather is used for indicating a level with the Mighty Eagle used, which is under-layered by the colored feather, showing how much 'eagle score' is obtained.

 This can of sardines is how the Mighty Eagle gets summoned.
 Once the box is launched, it disappears and then the Mighty Eagle dives diagonally towards it, then bounces off the screen, destroying everything in its path.
 Any pigs are self-destructed if they survived.

 The Mighty Eagle entering and attacking once it appears.
 Note that these are supposed to be blurry, as they are blurry in-game.

 The Mighty Eagle bouncing once it hits the ground.